Top 5 Winter Activities in St Moritz

 Tuesdays and Thursdays are dedicated to Bavarian curling, presenting you with a unique opportunity to try your hand at a centuries’ old sport.
 If you’re getting dizzy from going round in circles then head out to the Madulain skate line, otherwise known as the “fastest hiking trail in the world”.
 The skate line winds its way along the river and through the picturesque countryside, making it one of the most beautiful skating tracks in the world.

-Witness one of St. Moritz’s legendary events on the frozen lake
+5. Witness a legendary event on the frozen lake

 During the winter season, St. Moritz hosts a number of unique events on the frozen lake.
 From the Snow Polo World Cup in January to the White Turf Horse Races and Cricket on Ice in February, there are plenty of attractions to enjoy.